 This was the case in the 1989 Magnitude 6.9 Loma Prieta earthquake.
 The epicenter was near Santa Cruz, but some of the hardest-hit areas were 90 km away, in parts of San Francisco and Oakland that are built on soft soils.

 Using PGV makes sure areas like this get included for payment eligibility.

-You can also provide your affirmative response by calling us (510-891-1753); emailing us (email@example.com); by logging into your account; through Facebook messenger; or by sending us a letter.
+You can also provide your affirmative response in other ways: by calling us (510-891-1753); emailing us (firstname.lastname@example.org); by logging into your account; through Facebook messenger; or by sending us a letter.
 A claim form will also be available on the website after a major earthquake.

 You have 60 days to respond after the earthquake.